 Note: The library slot is not shown by default.
 You can show and hide it by choosing “Show Library Slot” from the “View” menu.

 The library slot has two option buttons that influence the behavior of selecting shots and slots together with the library slot:

 - “Fix HD-SDI output to this slot” (pin button): When enabled, the viewer window and the HD-SDI output always show then content of the library slot – also when another slot is selected.
 This option can be used to permanently show a reference image from the library slot to HD-SDI output, e.g. in order to compare the live image to this reference image in side-by-side mode of a HD-SDI monitor.
 When disabled (default behavior), the viewer and HD-SDI output always show the image of the currently selected shot.

-- “Load the currently selected shot in the library slot” (“L” button): When enable, the library slot always loads the selected shot in the shot library.
-This allows for quick browsing of shots and immediately seeing them on the HD-SDI output or viewer.
+- “Load the currently selected shot in the library slot” (“L” button): When enabled, the library slot always loads the selected shot in the shot library.
+This allows quick browsing of shots and immediately seeing them on the HD-SDI output or viewer.
 When disabled (default behavior), you need to manually load an image

 State indicators display the state of three device categories: